4 Notice Types - Statutory Periods for 50 States and DC - Instant PDF

 An eviction notice is a written demand that a landlord gives a tenant before starting a court eviction.
 It is the required first step in the process, not the eviction itself.
 The notice tells the tenant what is wrong (unpaid rent, a lease violation, or the end of a month-to-month tenancy), how much time they have to fix the problem or move out, and what will happen if they do nothing.
 Skipping the notice, or getting it wrong, is the single most common reason landlords lose eviction cases, because most courts will not even hear an unlawful detainer lawsuit unless a proper notice was served first.

 Every state sets its own rules for what a notice must say, how many days it must give, and how it must be delivered.
 Those rules are enforced literally.
 A notice that demands the wrong amount, gives too few days, misnames the tenant, or is served the wrong way can be rejected by a judge even when the tenant clearly owes rent.
 That is why an eviction notice template should be treated as a framework to be filled in carefully with your state's specifics, not a one-size-fits-all form.
-The generator above walks you through each required element and lets you set the notice period to match your state.
+The generator above walks you through each required element and fills the notice period from the statute for the state and the ground you pick, citing the section it came from.
+Where we have not verified a state, it says so and asks you for the number rather than guessing one.

 An eviction notice is different from a lease, a rent receipt, or an informal warning.
 It is a formal legal demand with consequences, so its language matters.
 If the underlying dispute is really about money owed rather than possession, a landlord may also consider sending a demand letter first, or, when the relationship is beyond repair, ordering an attorney-drafted eviction notice built for the state where the property sits.